 Be certain there is enough "slack" in the lanyard (cable) to accommodate a tight radius turn.
 Failure to do so may result in the breakaway pins pulling out of the housing causing the brakes to engage while towing.
 This could result in significant damage.

 NEVER use the breakaway switch and trailer brake system as a parking brake.
 Doing so would create a high amp draw on the battery and converter.

-This can cause nonwarranty damage to wiring, connectors and the breakaway switch.
+This can cause non-warranty damage to the breakaway switch, wiring, & connectors.